cliffordsnow/cliffordsnow.github.io/_posts/2019-04-28-Mapping-Sidewalks.md

 ---
 layout: post
-title: "Mapping Sidewalks a HowTo"
+title: "Mapping Sidewalks with JOSM a HowTo"
 #tagline: "JOSM;footways;OSM"
 description: "Detailed instructions on how to map sidewalks, curbs, crosswalks, etc. for pedestrian routing"
 category: articles